 You should make sure that there are no cracks or openings in your foundation or exterior walls.
 These swarmers can fit through tiny spaces.
 It is important to seal up any gaps.

 Keep trees and shrubs trimmed away from your house.
 The swarmers will use these as bridges to get to your home.
 When you have woodpiles or other organic materials around your property, keep them away from the house.
 The termites will eat these materials and then move on to your home.
+If you have overgrown trees near your home it would be best to call an experienced tree service company.

 Check Out These Tips to Termite-Proof Your House